Kid's Tea Party Ideas

-My Kids tea party ideas are going to go down a real treat and this is definitely one of my top themes for ease of planning and guaranteed kid satisfaction.
-This tea birthday party theme is simple, fun and it always impresses.
+My Kid's tea party ideas are going to go down a real treat and this is definitely one of my top kid's themes for ease of planning and guaranteed kid satisfaction.
+This kid's tea party is simple, fun and it always impresses.

 If you have a little girl and you're not sure what birthday party theme to choose, then this could be the one for you.
 I do find that this is more a little girls party but of course boys are always welcome!

-I always like to put a little rhyme in my invites and the rhyme below I think is perfect:
+I always like to put a little rhyme in my invites and the rhyme below is perfect for a kid's Tea Party Invitation wording:

 I'm having a tea party and I'd like you to come